PaNOSC-ViNYL/ase/doc/download.rst

 ==============

-In the video: :ref:`overview` of the features of ASE, followed by a :ref:`manual_installation` of ASE on a Linux system.
+In the video: :ref:`overview` of the features of ASE, followed by a :ref:`installationguide_manual` of ASE on a Linux system.

 .. note::